rfgordonjr/predictBattingAvgWithLMM/README.md

 - The excellent documentation of SAS's proc mixed: https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_mixed_sect022.htm
 - A discussion of Stein's paradox describing the benefits of shrunken fixed effects parameters: http://statweb.stanford.edu/~ckirby/brad/other/Article1977.pdf

-Predicting MLB player statistics into the future is challenging for reasons, but here are two:
+Predicting MLB player statistics into the future is challenging for several reasons, but here are two:

 -	Small data.
 A long illustrious career will be over in 20 years.
 Even if we study a batting line on a monthly basis instead of yearly, the number of rows needed for a typical machine learning model would be insufficient.
 -	There is inherent correlation.
 It stands to reason that seasons (or months) that are closer together are more similar than seasons (or months) that are farther apart in a players’ career.
 One technique that might be considered is a time series, but that too may require more data than we have at our disposal.
 Generating predictions for new young players – while not impossible – would also be challenging.